DCtheTall/hands-on-machine-learning/README.md

 - [_Dropout: A Simple Way to Prevent Neural Networks from Overfitting_, Nitish Srivastava, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, Ruslan Salakhutdinov](http://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf)

 ## License

+This code is released under an Apache 2.0 Licence.
+Please see `LICENSE` for more information.